-- Less Operational Cost: Azure has low operational cost because it runs on its own servers whose only job is to make the cloud functional and bug-free, it’s usually a whole lot more reliable than your own, on-location server.
+- Less Operational Cost: Azure has a low operational cost because it runs on its servers whose only job is to make the cloud functional and bug-free, it’s usually a whole lot more reliable than your own, on-location server.

 - Cost Effective: If we set up a server on our own, we need to hire a tech support team to monitor them and make sure things are working fine.
 Also, there might be a situation where the tech support team is taking too much time to solve the issue incurred in the server.
 So, in this regard is way too pocket-friendly.